Smiling 'Podium Guy' From Capitol Riot Arrested On Federal Warrant In Florida

 Authorities arrested a Florida father of five who was photographed carrying House Speaker Nancy Pelosi’s lectern during this week's riot at the U.S. Capitol in Washington D.C.

-Local residents who saw the viral photo of the smiling man in the red, white and blue wool Trump hat immediately dimed out Adam Christian Johnson, 36, after the FBI sought help identifying him and others whose images was captured in Wednesday's melee.
+Local residents who saw the viral photo of the smiling man in the red, white and blue wool Trump hat immediately dimed out Adam Christian Johnson, 36, of Parrish, FL after the FBI sought help identifying him and others whose images was captured in Wednesday's melee.

 That brings the total to more than 80 people charged, with 55 more being sought, since the incident, which occurred during Congress' Electoral College certification of Joe Biden's victory over incumbent President Donald Trump.